jonesvgonc/UnityTools/README.md

 # UnityTools
-Some Editor Tools that I have explained in the Youtube You need to put these files in a Editor Folder!
+Some Editor Tools that I have explained in the Youtube. /n You need to put these files in a Editor Folder!